 You want to look for three main points in a candidate’s answer to this question.

 The right candidate for the job will have the practical experience and a few recommendations for reducing spending in the law department.
-A candidate should be suggesting ideas such as relying on in-house legal services as well as utilizing smaller, more affordable, firms when seeking outside counsel.
+A candidate should be suggesting ideas, like (but not limited to):

-You need someone who understands budget limitations and comes with creative ways to overcome monetary constraints.
+You need someone who understands budget limitations and can devise creative ways to overcome financial constraints.

 Listen to how the candidate solved the problems as well as the overall outcome of the situation.
 Did the candidate work with stakeholders to develop a strategy?
 Did the candidate research unfamiliar topics?